bazelbuild/buildtools/WARNINGS.md

   * [Suppress the warning](#suppress): `# buildifier: disable=depset-items`

 The `items` parameter for [`depset`](https://docs.bazel.build/versions/master/skylark/lib/globals.html#depset) is deprecated.
-In it's old form it's either a list of direct elements to be added (use the `direct` or unnamed first parameter instead) or a depset that becomes a transitive element of the new depset (use the `transitive` parameter instead).
+In its old form it's either a list of direct elements to be added (use the `direct` or unnamed first parameter instead) or a depset that becomes a transitive element of the new depset (use the `transitive` parameter instead).